Accessibility Testing Tutorial (A Complete Step By Step Guide)

 The website should be universally designed in such a way that it should follow usability and accessibility principles.
 Everyone has their own learning and processing style, hence the site/product should be designed regardless of this.

-Given below are some basic standard principles of website design:
+Given below are some basic standard principles of website design

-#1) Co-ordination:
+#1) Co-ordination

 Every activity and each person included in the project should coordinate with each other.
 One should keep in mind that a website should be designed according to their own and as well as W3C standards.

-#2) Enforcement:
+#2) Enforcement

 Being a responsible organization you should hold yourself responsible for creating an accessible site.
-Instead of the users holding themselves responsible for an accessible site, we should do so.
+Instead of users holding themselves responsible for an accessible site, we should do so.

-#3) Leadership:
+#3) Leadership

-#4) Consideration of access:
+#4) Consideration of access

 We need to follow the standards, along with it we can consider the standards followed by the organization for specially-abled people.

-#5) Technical dimensions:
+#5) Technical dimensions

 A website should be designed by considering all the technical standards.

-#6) Educational research:
+#6) Educational research

-#7) Social inclusion:
+#7) Social inclusion

 Along with this building, a POUR website is necessary.

 Perceivable: Presentation of the web suite should be perceivable.
-Content should make sense from all the perspective of all the users.
+Content should make sense from the perspective of all the users.

 Operable: One can say that the site is operable if a user is able to navigate the site easily.